 Getting a home warranty protects you from the replacement cost of some of the most common appliances and systems in your home.
 While there are many options available, Advanced Home Warranty is a leader in the field.
 AHW is also the sister company of Choice Home Warranty, a well-established home warranty provider.

 Advanced Home Warranty Plans

 You can choose from two different plans through Advanced Home Warranty.
 No matter which one you pick, you can take advantage of their current promotion offering your first month free.
 It’s a nice incentive to start the sign-up process.

 With both plans, Advanced Home Warranty arranges for a service contractor to repair or replace any covered system or component that stops working because of normal wear and tear.
 When the contractor arrives, you’ll need to pay a $60 service fee.
 If the repair costs less than that, you’ll pay the lower amount.

 This process is the same for both AHW home warranty plans, but the covered items vary, which accounts for the difference in prices.
 Here’s what you can expect from each plan.

 Basic Plan ($370/year + 1 month free)

 The basic plan covers a lot of the major systems and appliances in your home.
 However, it’s important to note that Advanced Home Warranty may not cover every piece of a system or appliance in your plan.
 Read your contract carefully so you understand what specific coverage you’re paying for.

 Here’s an example of some minor coverage limits.

 While your electrical system is covered under the Basic Plan, including all components and parts, fixtures (like alarms and doorbells) are not.
 Moreover, Advanced Home Warranty limits the covered repair cost to $500 for this system each contract term.

-Companies like Advanced Home Warranty need these rules to draw a line as to what is included as part of a system and what isn’t.
+Advanced Home Warranty needs to draw a line as to what is included as part of a system and what isn’t.
 Just be sure you know these things ahead of time so you can prepare for repair costs that aren’t covered.

 - Heating System